-As part of my research into the background of my prototype V12 engine I came across the story of a key man involved in its design – Walter T.F.Hassan, O.B.E.,M.I.Mech.E.
+As part of my research into the background of my own original prototype V12 engine I came across the story of a key man involved in its design – Walter T.F.Hassan, O.B.E.,M.I.Mech.E.
 What follows is the story of one of this country’s most gifted designers of high-performance engines and a vital link in the XJ13 story.

 As previously revealed, the engine installed in my first recreation of the XJ13 is one of only three prototype engines originally designed by Claude Baily and developed by Walter Hassan and Harry Mundy which survived as complete units.
 Two of these engines are with the XJ13 and this third engine has been restored to its original spec – a similar spec to the engine first installed in the ‘original’ XJ13.
 The most notable difference being that, wheras the engines originally installed in the ‘original’ XJ13 were not built to “full competition spec”, the only surviving heads from the single engine assembled to this ultimate competition spec found their way onto my engine and remain with it today.
 This important engine represents a significant milestone in Jaguar’s eventual V12 engine development – leading to one of the finest and most long-lived luxury car power units of recent years – a credit to the expertise of Walter Hassan.